 The Madraza (Madrasa) was built in the year 1349 by Yusuf I under the name Madrasa Yusifiyya.
 It was first centre for Koranic studies, the only one in Spanish territory during the Al-Andalus period.
 The sultan built the Madrasa in an artistic golden age for the city of Granada, next to other emblematic buildings such as the Maristan and the Corral del Carbon, which are also located in the main areas of Granada’s old medina.

 In the beginning, the Madrasa was symbolic of the importance of Granada as Al-Andalus’s cultural capital.
 Its prestige meant that the most brilliant minds in the Islamic world, masters in scientific, philological and literary disciplines would carry out their work within its walls.

 However, starting in 1492, the arrival of the Catholic Monarchs would lead to a radical change in the building’s functions, with it becoming the headquarters of the Council of Granada.
-The Cathedral of Granada and the Royal Chapel were built in the vicinity, and they can also be visited on our Private Tour to the interior of the Catedral and Royal Chapel.
+The Cathedral of Granada and the Royal Chapel were built in the vicinity.
 Its new purpose resulted in a series of additions and renovations as far as its original planning: in 1501 an adjacent house was added that had been property of Prince Ferdinand of Granada (the converted prince Nasr, the son of the sultan Muley Hacén and Soraya).
 The addition would give rise to the current Hall of Knights Twenty-four or Winter Chapter Hall.